 Ragnar Nurkse School of Innovation and Governance

-General description of the specialisation
+General description of the specialization

 Schedule of specialization courses

-Some examples of thesis topics
+Some examples of thesis topics:

 Staff members who may act as thesis supervisors